Klingebeil/homepage/_posts/2019-11-18-notes-on-ai-in-journalism.markdown

 ## 2. The problem with „personalization“
 A lot of interviewees also talked about personalized content, mostly under the term of „relevant content“, which will be made possible by the application of AI to the historic user-data.

 Again I think this framing is a bit off to some degree.
 Especially, if it‘s put into the same bucket as „user-centric design“.
-Because let‘s be clear: Personalization by an algorithm without the user’s explicit control is not user-centric or user-friendly.
+Because let‘s be clear: Personalization by an algorithm without the user‘s explicit control is not user-centric or user-friendly.
 It‘s business-friendly.
 The idea of showing „relevant“ content by algorithm is a red-herring.
 What you‘re actually trying to do is to keep users on your website or in your app.
 You‘re trying to optimize for the time spent, not actual interest.

 Let‘s just be honest with our intentions here.
 Everytime someone talks about „relevant content“, keep in mind there is no such thing as objective „relevance“.
 Just highly subjective approximations.
 Always ask yourself: relevant for whom?
 And by what metric?

 ## 3. The thing with efficiency
 In the end, let‘s talk about the other big horror AI-scenario: mass job-loss.
 It‘s an all-time favorite, right next to the enslavement or extinction of humanity.
 I won‘t get into the weeds of dissecting forecasts or studies, but I want to give you a small mental model, that might help to better understand the topic at hand.

-1. Automation doesn’t happen on the job-level, but the task-level.
+1. Automation doesn‘t happen on the job-level, but the task-level.
-2. Automation doesn’t strictly mean human replacement, but also augmenting given tasks.
+2. Automation doesn‘t strictly mean human replacement, but also augmenting given tasks.
 3. Automation will always need maintenance, updates, and upgrades.
 There is not a date X, where the process is finished.
 4. Automation happens, if it‘s economically beneficial, not if it‘s technically feasible.
 It‘s — of course — the product and producer of capitalism.